 - Work on your short game.
 If you want to break 80 and play your best golf, work on the short shots twice as much as your long shots.
 For example, if you have 90 minutes to practice, spend 30 minutes putting, 30 minutes with wedges, and 30 minutes at the range.
 During the range session, spend a lot of time hitting different wedge shots and drivers.
 Your short game is easier to hone than a full golf swing since there is less lower body movement and a shorter motion.
 The faster you improve with putting and wedges, the faster you will play better golf.

 - Master your mindset.
 Golfers who regularly shoot in the 70s don’t get mad often and manage their emotions instead of letting them interfere with the round.
 They learn that bad shots and bad breaks are part of the game.
-Instead of making each bad shot an entire experience.
+Instead of making each bad shot an entire experience and move on.

 - Have a plan for every shot.
 If you want to break 80, make sure you have a strategy for each hole.
 Don’t just swing and hope it finds the fairway or green.
 Instead, create a tee box strategy, approach shot strategy, try not to short side yourself, and only hit the shot you know you can hit.
-Don’t try to be a hero!
+Don’t try to play hero golf!

-As I’m sure you know, there are a lot of different components to play a good round of golf.
+As I’m sure you know, there are a lot of different components to playing a good round of golf.
 There isn’t one golf tip or one new club that will shoot your best score every time you go out.

 Some days you’ll hit the driver perfectly and won’t have any iron game.
 Other days, you won’t find a fairway but still manage to card low scores, that’s just this crazy game of golf

 Instead, it’s about constantly learning along the way. (here are a few golf books that might help) Each shot is an opportunity to learn, grow, and become a better golfer.